 CTP competition in the ACT

-The most significant event over the last three years in the ACT CTP insurance scheme has been the introduction of competition, in practice from 15 July 2013.
+The most significant event in the last five years in the ACT CTP insurance scheme has been the introduction of competition, in practice from 15 July 2013.

 The ACT Government established competition to, amongst other things, introduce innovative CTP insurance products; place downwards pressure on premiums; encourage more direct pathways to rehabilitation and treatment; and encourage a quicker return to health while preventing as many long-term injuries as possible.